3 things you can to do guarantee you get clean and sober

 And 34%! of people stayed abstinent after 8 weeks of extended Suboxone Treatment.

 These numbers don’t accurately show how dramatic this is.
 In the studies measuring abstinence after 2 and 4 weeks of extended Suboxone treatment abstinence was measured quickly, only 4 weeks after extended Suboxone was first administered.
 However for the study that had patients on Suboxone for 8 weeks with a 34% success rate, the abstinence rate was delayed and measured after 6 months!
+This is the reason why we have built close relationships with partners in our community to bring these resources to our clients.
 When patients utilize treatment centers, group therapy, sober livings, and MAT therapy their success rates sky rocket.
 Individually each of these can increase the success rate of people trying to get clean and sober, however, when all are applied it stands to reason that success is much more likely.
 At Serenity Falls we aim to work with treatment centers, utilize group meetings, and provide access to doctors who have experience with MAT therapy.

 Andersson, H. W., Wenaas, M., & Nordfjærn, T. (2019).
 Relapse after inpatient substance use treatment: A prospective cohort study among users of illicit substances.
 Addictive Behaviors, 90, 222-228. https://doi.org/10.1016/j.addbeh.2018.11.008